SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/02-Common-Design-Patterns.md

 When the observer no longer needs to receive updates from the subject it can be **detached** (removed from the subject's collection).

 ## When to use

-When you have a class that needs to be monitored by other classes in the program and they need to be aware of any changes in its state.
+When you have a class that needs to be **monitored** by other classes in the program and they need to be **aware** of any changes in **its state**.

 An example of this would be on websites where you can subscribe to other users.

-Your account would be added to their subscribers and each time they upload a new video, you would be notified, in effect making your account an Observer.
+Your account would be added to their **subscribers** and each time they upload a new video, you would be notified, in effect making your account an Observer.

 [/slide]